England v Japan, Rugby World Cup 2023: when is it and how to watch on TV

 Who is in the England squad?

-Owen Farrell may be banned from playing any part in the group stage of the Rugby World Cup, after receiving a red card for a high tackle on Taine Basham during the warm-up victory over Wales at Twickenham.
+Farrell will miss England’s first two group stage games of the Rugby World Cup.
 The injured Jack van Poortvliet has also been ruled out of the 33-man squad selected earlier in August.
 Van Poortvliet has been replaced by Alex Mitchell.

 You can read Will Greenwood’s verdict on the 33 men who have been selected.